Bird's-eye Speedwell (Veronica persica)

 • Veronica persica var. corrensiana (Lehm.)
 B. Boivin

 Veronica persica is a flowering plant in the family Plantaginaceae.
 Common names include birdeye speedwell,[2] common field-speedwell,[3] Persian speedwell, large field speedwell, bird's-eye, or winter speedwell.
-It is native to Eurasia and is widespread as an introduced species in the British Isles (where it was first recorded in 1825[4]), North America, eastern Asia, including Japan and China, and Australia and New Zealand.
+The most widespread species of Veronica, it is native to western Asia but has been introduced worldwide.[4]

 Description